prijit/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-The following packages are used to produce this report:
+Use the following packages for generating the document:

 ```r